How Thrive supports inclusion: a whole-school approach

 How unmet need can present in behaviour and attendance

 Inclusion becomes particularly important when pupils are struggling.
 Consistent responses help maintain relationships and reduce the risk of needs escalating further.
+This includes adults responding in ways that are calm, predictable, curious and preserving of dignity, especially when a child is struggling.

 Research into inclusion readiness highlights the importance of shared understanding across staff teams, particularly where needs are complex or emerging.